-This free girls crochet cardigan pattern is part of a collaboration with my friends at Lion Brand Yarn.
+This free girls crochet cardigan pattern is part of a collaboration with Lion Brand Yarn.
 This post contains affiliate links.

 As I mentioned in Part 1 of this free little girls crochet cardigan pattern, the design is a close cousin to my Campfire Cardigan pattern which I also made with two simple hexagons.
 My favorite part about the hexagons is that they fold up into sleeves and a bodice with ZERO shaping!
 It's like a crochet magic trick!